adyanth/cloudflare-operator/docs/getting-started.md

 3. Verify that the tunnel resource was successful and generated a configmap and a deployment.

     ```bash
-    kubectl get tunnel new-tunnel
+    kubectl get clustertunnel k3s-cluster-tunnel
-    kubectl get configmap new-tunnel
+    kubectl get configmap k3s-cluster-tunnel
-    kubectl get deployment new-tunnel
+    kubectl get deployment k3s-cluster-tunnel
     ```

 ## Sample Deployment and a Service to utilize the Tunnel

 Deploy the below file using `kubectl apply -f sample.yaml` to run a [`whoami`](https://github.com/traefik/whoami) app and expose it to the internet using Cloudflare Tunnel.

-The name of the service and the domain of the Tunnel is used to add the DNS record.
+The name of the service and the domain of the ClusterTunnel is used to add the DNS record.
 In this case, `whoami.example.com` would be added.

 ```yaml
 # sample.yaml